kari/mausritter-srd-finnish/mausritter-srd-2.3-fi.md

 Kun käytät Mausritterin Sääntökokoelman tekstiä, sinun on sisällytettävä työhösi seuraava maininta:

-> Tämä teos perustuu [Mausritteriin](https://mausritter.com), Losing Gamesin ja Isaac Williamsin teokseen, ja se on lisensoitu käytettäväksi [Creative Commons Nimeä 4.0 Kansainvälinen (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) -lisenssillä.
+> This work is based on [Mausritter](https://mausritter.com/), a product of Losing Games and Isaac Williams, and is licensed for use under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licence.

 Maininta on sisällytettävä näkyvään paikkaan, kuten teoksen tekijälistaan tai johdantoon.